Want to improve the quality of air in your home/office? Add some indoor plants.

-We’ve always known that living plants play an essential role in adding oxygen and removing carbon dioxide to the atmosphere.
+We’ve always known that living plants play an essential role in adding oxygen and removing carbon dioxide from the atmosphere.

 But what about the air inside?

 Air quality indoors can be far worse than outdoors, especially in our climate.
 We tend to keep our windows closed and recirculate air conditioning.
-We fill our home and offices with furniture, carpet and plastics that emit vapors into the air we breathe.
+We fill our homes and offices with furniture, carpet, and plastics that emit vapors into the air we breathe.

 Indoor plants can help.

 They not only add oxygen and remove carbon dioxide, but they also filter out harmful chemicals in the air.
 Their foliage purifies the air and removes toxins from household paints, chemicals, and plastics.
 They have a lot of surface area which helps to filter dust out and improve air quality.
 Formaldehyde is the biggest indoor pollutant.
 Did you know that the Boston Fern is among the best plants for removing formaldehyde?
 Other harmful vapors include benzene, acetone, ammonia, and VOCs to name a few.

 Here is a list of some of the plants that are easy to grow and care for in the home/office while working 24/7 to keep your indoor air clean.

 Peace lily, also known as white sails, has dark green leaves and produces white flowers, or spathes, surrounding a creamy white spadix.
 Voted the No. 1 desk plant in 2007 because of its ability to refresh the air.

 Also known as the airplane plant, this houseplant has striking narrow leaves with white stripes.
 Prefers bright light and when happy will produce shoots that bloom with tiny white flowers followed by airborne plantlets.
 These plantlets can be easily rooted to make more plants!